naman-modi/ftp/README.md

 # ftp
-Implemented the File Transfer Protocol from scratch using Python
+Implemented the File Transfer Protocol from scratch using socket programming in Python.

 <strong>USAGE: </strong>
 1. For SERVER: python3 server.py {port number}